0xh3xa/algorithms/README.md

 ## Data structures Design

-* Good practice to make an abstraction between the outside world and internal implementation

-In java we will use interface
+* Good practice to make an abstraction between the outside world and internal implementation, In java we will use interface

     - Benefits
-        01. Client can't know details of implementation
+        + Client can't know details of implementation

-        02. Implementation can't know details of client needs
+        + Implementation can't know details of client needs

-        03. Design: creates modular, reusable libraries
+        + Design: creates modular, reusable libraries

-        04. Performance: use optimized implementation where it matters
+        + Performance: use optimized implementation where it matters

 * Client: program using operations defined in interface